LittleZen/Cyberpunk2077-Patch-Easy-Installer/readme.md

 -----------

-Remeber that this patcher doesn't allow you to install the newerst version, so remeber to check this page for future update!
+h	~~Remeber that this patcher doesn't allow you to install the newerst version, so remeber to check this page for future update!

+Added "Check for Updates" button!

 -----------
 ## Guide